Net-Zero Energy House-oriented Linear Programming for the Sizing Problem of Photovoltaic Panels and Batteries

 \subsection{Scenario 2.
 Non-penalized reverse power}

-Here, it is considered that the amount of power injected back to the grid does not affect the value of the cost function, that is $\Pi_{R} = 0 \; \yen /\text{kWh}$.
-It can be considered as the intermediate case between the penalized reverse power case and the FiTs case.
+Here, it is considered that the amount of electricity injected back to the grid does not affect the value of the cost function, that is $\Pi_{R} = 0 \; \yen /\text{kWh}$.
+It can be considered as the intermediate case between the penalized reverse power case and the FiT case.

 The results are shown in Fig.~\ref{fig:aC_4500_0}, \ref{fig:histogram_4500_0}, \ref{fig:cost_4500_0} and Table \ref{table:4500_rev0}.
 In Fig.~\ref{fig:aC_4500_0}, the investment in PV panels and batteries is shown for each user.
 It is easy to see that the investment is larger in comparison to that of Scenario 1, i.e. 30.52\% for the PV investment and 7.290\% for the battery investment on average in the individual case whereas, for the community case, the PV investment increases by 29.46\% and the battery investment increases by 3.820\%.
-This happens because we are not penalizing the reverse power flow and thus more PV panels can be installed without being penalized in the cost function for an excessive generation.
-Also, it can be seen that, in order to attain ZEH, many individual users must increase the amount of PV panels but it is not as pronounced as in Scenario 1.
+This happens because we are not penalizing the reverse power flow and thus more PV panels can be installed without increasing the costs due to an excessive generation.
+Also, it can be seen that, in order to attain ZEH, many individual users must increase the amount of PV panels, but it is not as pronounced as in Scenario 1.
 Again, The ZEH constraint requires an expansion of PV area by 7.487\% and a purchase of 5.493\% additional battery storage capacity on average for the individual case.